 Observable symptoms in someone developing hypothermia include: poor coordination, slurred speech, irrationality, blueness or puffiness of the skin, dilation of the pupils, decreased respiratory rate, and a weak or irregular pulse.

-While alcoholic beverages may make the drinker feel warm, it actually interferes with the body’s ability to regulate temperature.
+Avoid alcoholic and caffeinated beverages as they cause your body to lose heat more rapidly.
+While alcoholic beverages may make the drinker feel warm, they actually interfere with the body’s ability to regulate temperature.
 Someone showing signs of mental confusion could be mistaken for being intoxicated when he or she is actually exhibiting symptoms of hypothermia.

 Dressing warmly, eating enough food, drinking plenty of fluids and staying as active as possible are good ways to maintain body heat and avoid hypothermia.